tam-n/c0523-code-solutions/javascript-primitives-and-variables/javascript-primitives-and-variables-quiz-notes.md

 - How do you **declare** a variable?
   To declare a variable, you use the keywords var, let, or const
 - How do you initialize (**assign a value to**) a variable?
-  You assign a variable using the equal ('=') operator.
+  You assign a value to a variable using the equal ('=') operator.
 - What characters are allowed in variable names?
   Variable names can only contain letters, numbers, or dollarsign ($) and underscores (\_).
 However, the first character cannot be a number.
 - What does it mean to say that variable names are "case sensitive"?